missionpinball/mpf-gmc/addons/mpf-show-creator/README.md

 **Rendering > Viewport**
 * Transparent Background: On

 Save the project and exit Godot.

+## Add Necessary Files

+Copy your playfield image to your project folder (where your *project.godot* file is).

+**Tip:** If your playfield image is named *playfield.png* or *playfield.jpg* (case-sensitive) then the Show Creator will automatically find it.

-In your project folder create a new folder "*addons*" and copy this folder (*mpf-show-creator*) into your addons folder.
-To verify, your project root should have the file */addons/mpf-show-creator/plugin.gd*.
+Also in the project folder, create a new folder "*addons*" and copy this folder (*mpf-show-creator*) into your addons folder.
+To verify, your project root should have the file */addons/mpf-show-creator/plugin.cfg*.
 Re-open your project in Godot.

 In the Godot editor, go to the *Project Settings* menu and the *Plugins* tab.
 You should see the plugin for **MPF Show Creator**, click the checkbox to enable it.